Qcloud1223/COMP461905/Instructions.md

 This could be a WSL(Windows Subsystem for Linux), a virtual machine, or a desktop/server version of any Linux distribution.
 No further libraries are needed.

+**Update**: Make sure that you are using a 64-bit Linux system, because in this project we assume that a pointer has a length of 8 bytes.
+If you are already using a 32-bit OS, you will be able to see some warnings when trying to `make` (otherwise none).
+**Please do not ignore that and get a 64-bit OS.**

 However, due to the various implementations of linker on those distributions, the shared libraries produced by them will have minor differences.
 This will **NOT** cause problems when you trying to finish this project, but **will** cause me some problems when verifying your submissions, because your code is only tested under your environment.